Russian film crew blasts off to make first movie in space

 “Of course, we couldn’t make many things at the first try, and sometimes even at a third attempt, but it’s normal,” he said.

-Shipenko, who will complete the shooting on Earth after filming space episodes, said that Shkaplerov and two other Russian cosmonauts on board the station will all play parts in the new movie.
+Shipenko, who will complete the shooting on Earth after filming the movie's space episodes, said Shkaplerov and two other Russian cosmonauts now on board the station — Oleg Novitskiy and Pyotr Dubrov — will all play parts in the new movie.

 Russia's state-controlled Channel One television, which is involved in making the movie, has extensively covered the crew training and the launch.